tylertitsworth/5th-age-srd/Classes/Psion.md

 **Target:** One nearby ally

 **Effect:** The target can heal using a free recovery, adding hit points equal to 1d6 x the escalation die to that healing.
 Unless you or the target is a dwarf, randomly choose one of the target's true magic items.
-You actively gain that item's quirk until the end of the day.
+You actively gain that item's quirk until the end of the full recovery.

 ---